jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 # Testing the entire `ControlTransfer` module

-Now, that you have fully implemented the ControlTransfer unit, you can run the tests for the whole unit with the following command,
+Now, that you have fully implemented the JumpDetection unit, you can run the tests for the whole unit with the following command,

 ```
 sbt:dinocpu> Lab2 / testOnly dinocpu.NextPCTesterLab2